influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/introduction/data_node_installation.md

     enterprise-meta-02:8091
     enterprise-meta-03:8091

-Note that your cluster must have at least two data nodes.
+The output should include every data node that was added to the cluster.
+The first data node added should have `ID=N`, where `N` is equal to one plus the number of meta nodes.
+In a standard three meta node cluster, the first data node should have `ID=4` Subsequently added data nodes should have monotonically increasing IDs.
+If not, there may be artifacts of a previous cluster in the metastore.

 If you do not see your data nodes in the output, please retry adding them to the cluster.

-Once your data nodes are part of your cluster move on to [the next document to set up the InfluxEnterprise web console](/enterprise/v1.0/introduction/web_console_installation/).
+Once your data nodes are part of your cluster move on to [the final step to set up the InfluxEnterprise web console](/enterprise/v1.0/introduction/web_console_installation/).